anushadatar/Pipelined-Shell/reports/proposal.md

 # Think Grid World : A Shell
-## Allison Basore, Anusha Datar, and Pravallika Dhulipalla
+## Allison Basore, Anusha Datar, and Prava Dhulipalla

 # Goals
 1) What is the goal of your project; for example, what do you plan to make, and what should it do?
 Identify a lower bound you are confident you can achieve and a stretch goal that is more ambitious.